 The responsibility for good management of all trees always rests with the property owner, as does the responsibility for obtaining the correct permissions for any proposed works.

-As a general guide if the tree is on council/public land e.g. parks, street trees or on public land such as schools - we will be the lead authority and any queries affecting these trees should be directed to our Arboricultural team by phoning 0141 287 5064 or by completing our online form.
+As a general guide if the tree is on council/public land e.g. parks, street trees or on public land such as schools - we will be the lead authority, and any queries affecting these trees should be directed to our Arboricultural team by completing our online form.
+You can also contact us on 0141 287 5064.

 If the tree is on private land such as a garden or a neighbour's garden any works are the responsibility of the private owner.
 If a neighbour's tree has branches which overhang your property then you are within your right to cut these back to the line of the property boundary but technically the branches remain the property of the neighbour, to whom the cut material should first be offered prior to responsible disposal.